oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ![Navigate Micronaut Source Code](images/micronaut-navigation.png)

 ### View Defined Beans and Endpoints
-You can display all beans and request mappings defined by a Micronaut or GCN application in the **BEANS** and **ENDPOINTS** views of the Micronaut Tools activity bar.
+You can display all beans and request mappings defined by a Micronaut or GDK application in the **BEANS** and **ENDPOINTS** views of the Micronaut Tools activity bar.

 If Monitoring and Management capabilities are enabled when the extension launches an application (or connects to an existing application), beans and endpoints available in the application are indicated with a green icon.
 Disabled beans are indicated with an orange icon, and their tooltips provide additional information.
 See [Monitor and Manage Your Micronaut Application](#monitor-and-manage-micronaut-application) for details.